 The Makkhan/Loni is now put in a stainless steel pot and heated on a medium-high flame.
 After the butter comes to a boil, it is left to gently boil on low flame.
 This process is where all the water is boiled away.
 Once the butter starts becoming clear and there is a visible layer of solids at the bottom of the pot the ghee is almost ready.
 The Ghee will start emitting the peculiar aroma once it is ready.
 The time of boiling this liquid will eventually decide its flavour and aroma.

 The final step is where the Golden liquid ghee is strained through a strainer and stored in jars for use later.
 It is extremely important to stare the Ghee in a dry jar as water will spoil the Ghee.
 Ghee does not need refrigeration.

 (It is also believed that a Full Moon is the best time to make Ghee.
 This is the time when Soma, some qualities of the moon itself are imbibed in the ghee.
 It is considered the most auspicious time to make Ghee.)

 To purchase the ghee made using this authentic Ayurvedic process visit here.

 Even if a product claims that it is coming straight from the farms, it still needs to be verified.
 There is no guarantee that the farms are sending you the authentic product under the lure of ‘discounts’ and ‘no shipping’.
-This is where Bodhi Guarantee helps you.
-All products on Bodhishop.in come with a Bodhi Guarantee and have been verified at the source.
+This is where Bodhi Verified helps you.
+All products on Bodhishop.in come with a Bodhi Verified tag.
 Every single order is manually verified by Bodhishop before sending it to the customer.
 To read more about Bodhi Guarantee click here

 This article is a property of Bodhishop.in Any unauthorized duplication, reproduction or publication is strictly prohibited.
 Contact support@Bodhishop.in for licensing of above article.